OAuth 2 Clients

 Native

-Native client types are intended either for a mobile device (i.e., iOS or Android) or a desktop device (i.e., macOS, Windows, or Linux) that interfaces with your application.
+Native client types are intended for a mobile device (i.e., iOS or Android) or a desktop device (i.e., macOS, Windows, or Linux) that interfaces with your application.
 Native clients support custom Authorization URI protocols and schemes for any URLs that you configure in Wristband.
 Like single-page applications, native clients only support the OAuth2 authorization code grant type flow with PKCE as the primary means of authentication.

 Machine to Machine